blukatdevelopment/FPS_Framework/Planning/README.md

 DONE reserve of ammo is increased by an amount successfully requested from its holder.

-**Health/Ammo pickup**
+**DONE Health/Ammo pickup**
 - DONE ammoCount should be an integer ranging from 0 to 999.
 If not full(999)
-- the player should pick up any ammo it collides with.
+- DONE the player should pick up any ammo it collides with.
 - DONE HealthPack should give health and free itself when player collides.

-When an ammo pack is picked up, the ammoCount rises to at most full(999).

 ## AI programming
 AI should be as simple as possible and perform a few behaviors.